Segun Oni’s SDP supporters join PDP in Ekiti

 While lamenting the challenges confronting the party in the state, he assured the new members that stakeholders and leaders are doing everything possible to rescue the party and make it acceptable to the people.

-Amerijoye, who stated that only the party chairman could grant a waiver to the new members in line with the party constitution, added that the leadership would do the needful in the interest of the party.
+Amerijoye, who stated that it is only the party chairman that could grant waiver to the new members in line with the party constitution, added that the leadership would do the needful in the interest of the party.

-He urged them to remain dedicated to the progress of the PDP in Ekiti and be ready to participate in the forthcoming congresses of the party scheduled for March next year.
+He urged them to remain dedicated towards the progress of the PDP in Ekiti and be ready to participate in the forthcoming congresses of the party scheduled for March next year.

 READ ALSO FROM NIGERIAN TRIBUNE